Xunnamius/next-test-api-route-handler/README.md

 Use `npm run build` to compile `src/` into `dist/`, which is what makes it into the published package.
 Use `npm run build-docs` to re-build the documentation.
-Use `npm test` to run the unit tests, `npm run check-build` to run the e2e tests, and `check-types` to run a type check.
+Use `npm test` to run the unit tests, `npm run check-build` to run the integration tests, and `check-types` to run a type check.
 Use `npm run list-tasks` to list all available run scripts.

-Note that using the NPM run scripts to build the documentation and distributables requires a linux-like development environment.
+Note that using the NPM run scripts requires a linux-like development environment.
 None of the run scripts are likely to work on non-POSIX environments.
 If you're on Windows, use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 This package is published using